irchelp/irchelp.github.io/irchelp/clients/misc/index.md

 ### Other Bots
-This is by no means a comprehensive list of bot software, expecially given that full-featured IRC clients often have functionality that borders on bot-like, and many specialized bots exist to particular tasks.
+This is by no means a comprehensive list of bot software, especially given that full-featured IRC clients often have functionality that borders on bot-like, and many specialized bots exist to particular tasks.
 Software developers in particular are fond of writing bots for specific tasks, like announcing commits to version control systems, outcomes of software builds and testing, and other things that interest them.

 ## Bouncers

-Bouncers, also known as IRC proxies, proxy IRC connections for reasons of privacy, security, or vanity, and they may additionally function as bots as well, allowing persistant presence for users with intermittant connections.
+Bouncers, also known as IRC proxies, proxy IRC connections for reasons of privacy, security, or vanity, and they may additionally function as bots as well, allowing persistent presence for users with intermittent connections.

 ### bnc

 BNC was the original IRC bouncer, and may still be referred to in some howtos and other documentation.
 The homepage is down of this writing, but the package is still found in some repositories.
 It's considered obsolete by most users these days, but it's sufficient for circumventing port restrictions or masking your home address.

 ### znc

 Part bot, part bouncer, znc is a robust way to keep a constant presence on IRC.
-In addition to the standard bnc proxying functions, znc provides persistant connections to the server that stay active when a client connects, a backlog that's delivered to the client when it reconnects, and a module system that allows znc to function as a bot in your absence.
+In addition to the standard bnc proxying functions, znc provides persistent connections to the server that stay active when a client connects, a backlog that's delivered to the client when it reconnects, and a module system that allows znc to function as a bot in your absence.

 Homepage